dinhnerz/Hangman/README.md

 Applying SOLID principles where possible.
 I wrote the game to use single responsibility functions.
 Once the New Game button is clicked, it sets difficulty parameters (difficulty, minLength, maxLength, and start) based on the difficulty selection.

-Using these parameters, the game invoke LinkedIn's Word REST API to pull words but unforunately I faced the cross-domain policy issue and could not be processed and thus I had to use the CORS Chrome extension to get around this issue (Allow-Control-Allow-Origin).
+Using these parameters, the game invoke LinkedIn's Word REST API to pull words but unfortunately I faced the cross-domain policy issue and could not be processed and thus I had to use the CORS Chrome extension to get around this issue (Allow-Control-Allow-Origin).

 Word is casted into an Array and a Blank Underscore Array is created to display in the UI.
 Event Listeners are created for each Character button and is appended to the HTML page.
 If the Player push a Character button, the button is cross reference with the Word Array to check if the Character exist in the word Array and button is then disabled.